 Scroll down until the number in the right column is $87,930 (the first point at which the balance drops below $88,000).

 Then look at the date in the far left column.
-In this example, it’s August 2019, or six years into your mortgage.
+In this example, it’s six years into your mortgage.

 That's when you can contact your lender about canceling PMI.

-Your lender also may allow you to cancel PMI if the value of your property has increased to the point where your mortgage balance is 80% or less of the current market value, either because of market appreciation or because of improvements you’ve made.
+Your lender should allow you to cancel PMI if the value of your property has increased to the point where your mortgage balance is 80% or less of the current market value, either because of market appreciation, improvements you’ve made or both.

 But you shouldn’t assume your lender will stay on top of things.
 Also, why not save your money by getting PMI canceled as soon as possible?

-PMI cancellation is contingent upon your being current on the mortgage and having a timely repayment history.
+PMI cancellation, whether you’re at 80% or 78% LTV, is contingent upon your being current on the mortgage and having a timely repayment history.
 If you’re behind, you’ll have to catch up before your lender will cancel PMI.

 And you can’t have a second mortgage, such as a home equity loan or home equity line of credit.